23 Best Places to Visit in Central Mexico in Fall and Winter

 - Zacatecas: Renowned for its silver mining history and colonial architecture.

-- Hidalgo: Known for its rich mining history, stunning natural wonders like the basaltic prisms of Santa María Regla, and the cultural heritage of the Pueblos Mágicos like Real del Monte.
+- Hidalgo: known for its rich mining history, stunning natural wonders like the basaltic prisms of Santa María Regla, and the cultural heritage of the Pueblos Mágicos, like Real del Monte.

 Traveling soon?
 Don’t forget to buy travel insurance for Mexico.
 Insurance gives you peace of mind, knowing you can get the help you need if anything goes wrong.
-SafetyWing is the provider that I recommend.
+EKTA Insurance is the provider that I recommend.

 Central Mexico Map